 Air fryer fried pickles are the bomb!
 Paired with dill dip they’re the best low carb crunchy snack or appetizer you will ever try.
 These are truly addicting!

 You MUST try these air fryer fried pickles!!
-If you are curious, they’re super yummy.
-Maybe you’ve tried them and know how incredible they are.
-This is a great low carb fried pickles recipe you can make in your Ninja Foodi or other machine at home. (affiliate links present)
+Maybe you’ve tried them at Texas Roadhouse and know how incredible they are.
+This is a great low carb fried pickles air fryer recipe you can make at home. (originally published 6/19, affiliate links present)

 - We’ve created a lot of air fryer recipes but these get an “OH MY” from everyone who tries them.
 But when you are talking about making the best air fryer appetizer, this tops the list.

 - Before you move on, LIKE our easy air fryer recipes page to get new ideas for meals and snack ideas daily!